CsatiZoltan/t8code-wiki/Installation.md

-Here, we will discuss how to install t8code from the github repository on a linux machine.
+Here, we discuss how to install t8code from the github repository on a linux machine.

 ## Requirements